Welcome to the web pages for

 Features on Robert Hague, Jason Hicklin RE and Vimonmarn Khanthachavana, and an interview with American artist Annie Bissett.
 Mychael Barratt PRE gives a behind-the-scenes look at prize selection, and Gail Brodholt RE extols the art of the car.
 Plus Sarah Bodman on artists' books, Alexander Adams on museums, technical and practical features, collector's digest, listings, news & reviews

-For entries in the Listings and Opportunities Sections of the Autumn 2016 (September) Issue of Printmaking Today - for exhibitions, events and opportunities planned for June, July and August 2016.
-Deadline for entries 1 July
+For entries in the Listings and Opportunities Sections of the Spring 2017 (March) Issue of Printmaking Today - for exhibitions, events and opportunities planned for March, April and May 2017.
+Deadline for entries 1 January 2017

 Please note that we cannot read all the emails we receive via online marketing services (e.g. MailChimp).
 If you wish to ensure your exhibition is noted please send the details to us directly with 'Listings' in the subject line.

-The deadline for advertisements for the Autumn 2016 is 1 August 2016 please email to book space
+The deadline for advertisements for the Winter 2016 is 22 November please email to book space

 Contents of previous issues of Printmaking Today